 A study published in the Annals of the Rheumatic Diseases (online, July 28, 2017) concluded that glucosamine lacks evidence of effectiveness.
 Although the researchers don’t come right out and say it, the implications of their report are that any improvements people report with this dietary supplement are probably imaginary.
 Before you give up on glucosamine, though, read on.

-“there is no evidence to support the use of glucosamine for treatment of hip or knee OA in general and an absence of evidence to support the use of glucosamine for clinically relevant subgroups of OA according to baseline pain severity, BMI, sex, structural abnormalities and presence of inflammation.”
+“there is no evidence to support the use of glucosamine for treatment of hip or knee OA [osteoarthritis] in general and an absence of evidence to support the use of glucosamine for clinically relevant subgroups of OA according to baseline pain severity, BMI, sex, structural abnormalities and presence of inflammation.”

 Five of the studies were randomized controlled trials comparing glucosamine to placebo.
 The scientists analyzed the results carefully to determine whether there might be some subgroups that respond well to this popular supplement.
 They could not find any groups that had reductions in pain or improved function compared to placebo.

-What They Could Not Do:
+What They Could Not Do

 The investigators were frustrated by the fact that data from approximately 15 other studies would have been helpful but were not made available.
-Based on the data they reviewed, however, they concluded that:

 “Currently, there is no good evidence to support the use of glucosamine for hip or knee OA” [osteoarthritis].

-Contrary Data on Glucosamine:
+Contrary Data on Glucosamine

-Stories from Readers:
+Stories from Readers

 We recognize that anecdotes are not science.
 Accounts from readers can never compare to randomized, double-blind, placebo-controlled clinical trials.
 That said, we suspect that some people benefit from glucosamine and others do not.
 The special crystalline formulation might be effective, but the raw data are not readily available.
 Here are some stories for your consideration: